Conservatives delete 'Willy Wonka' ad from Twitter after copyright complaint

 The Conservative party has deleted an ad mocking Liberal Leader Justin Trudeau from Twitter after a copyright infringement claim was made against it.

-A Twitter Canada spokesperson says the social media company responds to ``valid copyright complaints'' sent on behalf the of the copyright owner.
+A Twitter Canada spokesperson said the social media company responds to "valid copyright complaints" sent on behalf of the copyright owner.

 A database of Digital Millennium Copyright Act notices shows that a claim was made against the Conservative party tweet on Saturday.

+The Lumen Database is a transparency initiative founded in partnership with the Berkman Klein Center at Harvard University.

+Twitter removed the video on Monday and the Conservatives subsequently deleted the tweet.

-The ad was roundly condemned by sitting Conservative MPs and others as juvenile and ill-suited to a high-stakes event such as a federal election.
+The 37-second video was roundly condemned by sitting Conservative MPs and others as juvenile and ill-suited to a high-stakes event such as a federal election.

+"Asking to be the Governing Party of Canada is serious business, requiring serious people making good, reasonable and mature decisions," Alberta Tory MP Blaine Calkins wrote in a tweet.

+"I trust the decision maker who decided to post this tasteless and appalling video will be brought up to speed."

 The Conservative party did not immediately respond to a request for comment.